ysfoo/haplm/README.md

 - `encode` ...
 - `time-series` ...
 - `dhps` ...

+There is also a comparison of an exact and an approximate (multinormal) likelihood for a toy example of the latent multinomial distribution under `mn_acc`, which demonstrates cases where the multinormal approximation breaks down.

 This project is licensed under the terms of the GNU General Public License v3.0.